klevoya/docs/inspect/cli/cli.md

 #### Optional Arguments

+It optionally accepts a single report ID to view instead.

 | Option      | Description             |
 | ----------- | ----------------------- |
 | `report-id` | ID of a report to view |